 It's a great point.
 You have to invest, to reap the benefits sometimes.
 Often interns may not be productive from day 1, and entrepreneurs that expect this can end up frustrated and disappointed.
 Founders should expect to provide training, and very clear direction…

 You need to be able to communicate effectively remotely - there are some great tools to plan and organise and I personally recommend Google docs and Trello.
 It’s so important to be really clear on what you want to achieve with your intern and then how they are going to complete tasks within a realistic time frame.
 Specifically, if it's a marketing role you need to be really clear on your brand guidelines and then have it written on a doc you can share.
 I recommend Trello.
 Then your intern has this as a reference to better understand your brand.

-Miriam, what did you hire your intern for?
+Miriam, what kind of work did you hire your intern to do?

 We hired an intern to help with our digital marketing which can definitely seem overwhelming - particularly as we are on 4 platforms!